tellor-io/TellorDocs/getting-data/reading-data.md

 ## Connecting to the Oracle

 To use Tellor data, you can use the [UsingTellor](https://github.com/tellor-io/usingtellor) helper contract.
-After connecting it to the Oracle, you can read a value using your `queryId`.
+After connecting it to the oracle, you can read a value using your `queryId`.
 This guide uses the `BTC/USD SpotPrice` as an example query. &#x20;

 {% hint style="info" %}
 Example: [Sample project using Tellor](https://github.com/tellor-io/sampleUsingTellor)